Q: How are grades reported?

 Q: How much time is spent in the classroom?

-A: Our focus is on maximizing the number of instructional hours.There are very few field trips and any time outside the classroom is always related to community development or the current curriculum.
+A: The SJSH’s focus is on maximizing the number of instructional hours.There are very few field trips and any time outside the classroom is always related to community development or the current curriculum.

 A: Scholars’ Hall participates in the Grade Ten Literacy Test.
 Scholars’ Hall does not participate in the Grade 3, 6, or 9 Provincial tests.
 These tests are not normalized or standardized and they require a week to administer.
-We feel that this time can be better spent teaching.
+We feel that this time can be better spent teaching..
+Prior to admission of a student, a standardized assessment is provided to evaluate the academic strengths of each student.

-A: Homework is assigned daily for all our students, and the amount of homework scales depending on grade level.
-It is the responsibility of the child and the school (not the parent) to ensure homework is completed.
+A: Homework is assigned daily for all our students, and the amount of homework scales depending on grade level- 5 minutes of homework times the student’s grade i.e. a student in Grade 5 would have 25 minutes of homework each school day.
+It is the responsibility of the child and the school (not the parents) to ensure homework is completed.
 Homework is not done in class and students are expected to complete their homework daily.
 If homework is incomplete, students stay at school on Fridays until the outstanding homework from that week is complete.
 If it is not done up to a student’s personal performance standard, it gets done again!

 Q: What is a Student in Good Standing and Scholar of the Month?